 Pixels to Inches converter: Pixels (px) – Inches (in) – DPI – Centimeters

-How does pixels to inches and inches to pixels conversion work?
+How to convert pixels to inches and inches to pixels?

-The conversion from pixels to another unit of measurement isn’t direct, which makes it tough to calculate on your own.
-This is because pixels are a number — a certain number of tiny dots — and inches are a continuous length measurement (basically, the same difference between digital and analog information).
-In order to do the calculation, you need to know the number of dots (or pixels) in a certain unit length, like an inch or centimeter.
+The conversion from pixels to another unit of measurement isn’t exactly direct.
+That’s because pixels are a number of discrete tiny dots and inches are a continuous length measurement (basically, the same difference between digital and analog information).
+In order to do the calculation, you need to know the number of dots in a certain unit of length, such as an inch.

-The easiest way to calculate the conversion on your own is a simple algebra equation:
+The easiest way to calculate the conversion on your own is a simple equation:

 Pixel value (total height or width of image in pixels) ÷ DPI value = image width in inches

 Image width in inches x DPI value = Pixel value

-If you’ve ever tried to print a picture at home, you’ve probably noticed that some come out clearer than others.
+If you’ve ever printed a photograph at home, you probably noticed that some come out sharper and more colorful than others.
 That’s because printers have varying DPI/PPI capability.
-Most printers currently on the market are capable of printing somewhere in the 150-600×150-600 DPI/PPI, and like screens, the higher the pixel count, the clearer your printed photo will be.
+Most printers currently on the market are capable of printing somewhere in the 150-600×150-600 DPI/PPI range.
+As on screens, the higher the pixel count, the clearer your printed photo will be.
 For sharp photographs and legible text, most professional printing these days is executed at a high-resolution 300 DPI.

 What are 8.5 x 11 inch in pixels?